starius/ScPrime/doc/api/index.html.md

 data of all subfiles in that directory.

 **timeout** | int
-If 'timeout' is set, the download will fail if the Skyfile can not be retrieved before it expires.
+If 'timeout' is set, the download will fail if the Pubfile can not be retrieved before it expires.
 Note that this timeout does not cover the actual download time, but rather covers the TTFB.
 Timeout is specified in seconds, a timeout value of 0 will be ignored.
 If no timeout is given, the default will be used,